 some households will also be able to benefit from being in a support bubble, which allows single adult households to join another household

 Settings should continue to undertake risk assessments and implement the system of controls set out in guidance.
+Telford & Wrekin Council have updated the Generic school risk assessment and detailed guidance to support the controls needed in the risk assessment that should be considered.

 Face coverings

 In early years settings, there is no change to the existing position.
 It is not mandatory for staff and visitors to wear face coverings.
 In situations where social distancing between adults in settings is not possible (for example when moving around in corridors and communal areas), settings have the discretion to recommend the use of face coverings for adults on site, for both staff and visitors.
+See the face coverings guidance

 Transport